bazel-contrib/SIG-rules-authors/go-tutorial.md

 INFO: Build completed, 1 test FAILED, 2 total actions
 ```

+If you like you can change the "if" statement back so that the unit test passes.

 So now we know how to include a new unit test, update BUILD.bazel rules with gazelle, and then run the test.

 ## Other rules in rules_go